 After years and years of thinking about visiting South Africa, I finally made it to Cape Town!
 I was initially drawn to South Africa to do a safari, but after some research, I realized how incredibly cool and trendy Cape Town was and I actually became more excited to visit the city than to do the safari!
 We only had 8 days for this holiday and decided to spend 3 days in Cape Town, the rest was split between a safari and the wine region.
 Honestly, 3 days in Cape Town is just enough to discover the city on the surface, and I think 5 days would be better to explore various neighborhoods and discover the city’s famous food scene!
-This being said, if you only have 3 days to visit Cape Town, you can follow this detailed itinerary to make the most of your time and discover iconic landmarks, breathtaking scenery, and have a glimpse into the rich history and culture of this vibrant city.
+This being said, if you only have 3 days to visit Cape Town, you can follow this detailed itinerary to make the most of your time and discover iconic landmarks, and breathtaking scenery, and have a glimpse into the rich history and culture of this vibrant city.

 3 DAYS IN CAPE TOWN, THE COMPLETE ITINERARY